lakshmansamvith/Wheeler-Classifier/README.md

 ## 1 Obtaining Dataset
    Obtaining dataset for this model was surprisingly tough, I expected to find images for this with ease with the help of this tool.
    [Image Collector](https://chrome.google.com/webstore/detail/download-all-images/ifipmflagepipjokmbdecpmjbibjnakm?hl=en)<br/><br/>
-   All you need to do is search for the images you want, scrool from top to bottom in Google Images or any other sources such as
+   All you need to do is search for the images you want, scroll from top to bottom in Google Images or any other sources such as
    Unsplash, and click on the extension.
 Though, it's just scrolling and clicking, collecting a dataset for more than 8000 images was
    tough.